TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Introduction

-\item An open-source prototype\footnote{\oursystem code is available at \url{https://timecrypt.io}.} and evaluation of \oursystem showing its feasibility and competitive performance.
-We prototype \oursystem on top of Cassandra as the storage engine.
-We evaluate \oursystem with two real-world applications, i.e., health and data center monitoring.
-Considering a workload with 2.4~million data point ingest per second on a single machine, \oursystem's throughput is only reduced by 1.8\% for both data ingest and statistical queries.
+We provide an implementation and evaluation of a prototype of \oursystem on top of Cassandra.
+We evaluate \oursystem in a range of scenarios combining IoT devices, AWS (for data storage and processing), and time series traces from real-world applications.
+We show that \oursystem can support a wide range of applications by developing four applications which vary in complexity and scalability requirements.
+Finally, we show that \oursystem's performance is competitive with the baseline (plaintext) and it outperforms prior work by a factor of 2 to 52~(\rsec{evaluation}).
+Considering an ingest workload with 5.77~million data points per second \textit{on a single machine}, \oursystem's throughput is reduced only by 2.9\% for both data ingest and statistical queries over encrypted data. \eject